 Instructions

 - Cook the quinoa in the water.
 I made mine in my Instant Pot, but you can also do it on the stove or in a rice cooker, too.
 I have instructions for all three quinoa cooking methods here.
+You can also use 2 to 2 ยผ cups pre-cooked quinoa, if you have some on hand.

 - In a large bowl, combine the kale, lemon juice, olive oil, and salt.
 Get in there with your hands and massage the kale, so it's well coated, and set it aside.